 The Shrine of the Book, housing the scrolls discovered at Qumran (in the Dead Sea region) in 1947 is a highlight for all visitors.
-The white dome symbolises the lids of the jars in which the scrolls were discovered and the corridor inside representing the cave itself.
+The white dome symbolizes the lids of the jars in which the scrolls were discovered and the corridor inside representing the cave itself.
 The building itself is astonishingly beautiful and considered a triumph by many modern architects.

 Fun for the Kids in Jerusalem

-If you’re not traveling alone, and need family-friend activities to amuse the kids fear not - there’s the Jerusalem Time Elevator, the Bloomfield Science Museum, the Biblical Zoo or Aquarium, which youngsters will love.
-Located in the southwest of the city, the Zoo has all kinds of activities for children including workshops, night tours and a petting zoo.
+If you’re not traveling alone, and need family-friend activities to amuse the kids fear not - there’s the Jerusalem Time Elevator, the Bloomfield Science Museum, the Biblical Zoo, or Aquarium, which youngsters will love.
+Located in the southwest of the city, the Zoo has all kinds of activities for children including workshops, night tours, and a petting zoo.
 From elephants and tigers to Ibex and Black Howler Monkeys, it’s got plenty to amuse you for several hours!
 The Aquarium, next door, is also an ideal place to visit on sweltering summer and rainy winter days since it’s all enclosed.